A High-Quality Robust Diffusion Framework for Corrupted Dataset: Experiment

-Given that we could choose $\mathsf{D}_{\Psi_i}$ as Csisz\'{a}r-divergences, commonly used functions like KL and $\chi^2$ were tested as choices for $\Psi_1$ and $\Psi_2$ in RDGAN.
-However, using KL as ${\Psi_i}$ led to infinite loss during RDGAN training, even with meticulous hyperparameter tuning, likely due to the exponential convex conjugate form of KL (refer to Appendix B).
-For $\chi^2$ as ${\Psi_i}$, the first row of \cref{tab:choice_divergence} reveals that RDGAN with $\chi^2$ achieved an FID score of $5.04$, outperforming DDGAN's FID of $8.81$ on CIFAR-10 with $5\%$ outlier MNIST.
-While RDGAN with $\chi^2$ excels with noisy datasets containing outliers, its performance lags behind DDGAN on clean datasets.
-Inspired by prior works such as \citep{miyato2018spectral, xiao2022DDGAN}, which employ the softplus function instead of other divergences, we conducted RDGAN experiments with ${\Psi_i^*} = \text{Softplus}$.
-Interestingly, this function proves highly effective, surpassing both DDGAN and RDGAN with $\chi^2$ on both clean and noisy datasets.
-Since \citep{akbari2021does} show the Lipschitz loss functions result in better performance, the reason why using softplus as $\Psi_1^*$ achieve better performance compared to convex conjugate of KL and $\chi^2$ could be its Lipschitz continuity property (convex conjugates of KL and $\chi^2$ are not Lipschitz).
-See Appendix B for proof of Lipschitz.
+Given that $\mathsf{D}_{\Psi_i}$ could be Csisz\'{a}r-divergences, we can choose commonly used functions like KL and $\chi^2$ for $\Psi_1$ and $\Psi_2$ in RDUOT.
+However, using KL as ${\Psi_i}$ led to infinite loss during RDUOT training, even with meticulous hyperparameter tuning, likely due to the exponential convex conjugate form of KL (refer to Appendix 9).
+On clean CIFAR-10 dataset, using KL as $\Psi$, we obtain the best FID of 10.11 at epoch 1301 before the loss explodes to $\infty$.
+This phenomenon shows the instability of KL.
+For $\chi^2$ as ${\Psi_i}$, the first row of \cref{tab:choice_divergence} reveals that RDUOT with $\chi^2$ achieve a FID score of $5.04$, outperforming DDGAN's FID of $8.81$ on CIFAR-10 with $5\%$ outlier MNIST but still higher than softplus (4.37).